9 ways to keep yourself safe when gambling

 5) Limit how much you can spend

-If you’re concerned about how much money you’re gambling, you can set a limit on how much you spend across individual gambling products online.
+If you’re concerned about how much money you’re gambling, you can set a limit on how much you spend.
 You can also set a limit on how much you spend on gaming machines in a betting shop.

 6) Give yourself a timeout